-U.S. companies are now subject to stronger obligations to protect the personal data of EU citizens and increased monitoring and enforcement by the U.S. Commerce Department and Federal Trade Commission in cooperation with European data protection authorities.
+U.S. companies are now subject to stronger obligations to protect the personal data of EU citizens and increased monitoring and enforcement by the U.S. Commerce Department and Federal Trade Commission in cooperation with European data protection authorities enumerated in the agreement, including the following: